 As it turns out, 30 molecules of ATP per cycle process is ample energy for cellular vitality and intelligent cell expression.
 If the production of ATP drops off due to insufficient cellular biochemistry, then we have varieties of mitochondropathy; a subject now gaining in traction and recognition in the biochemical and nutritional circles of research and clinical application.
 It is likely that a great many more clinical disorders and aging parameters will be connected to mitochondropathy causality, if not all of them.

-The chemicals which are essential co-factors for mitochondrial production of ATP are:
+The chemicals which are essential co-factors for mitochondrial production of ATP, and will be covered in the writing below, are:

 - B vitamins